sakaki-/gentoo-on-rpi-64bit/README.md

 ## Prerequisites

 To try this out, you will need:
-* For the **full** image (which most users will want), a [microSD](https://en.wikipedia.org/wiki/Secure_Digital) card of _at least_ 16GB capacity (as this image is 1,842MiB compressed, 12.25GiB == 13.15GB uncompressed, so it should fit on any card marked as >= 16GB).
-For the **'lite'** image, a card marked as >= 8GB should suffice (as this image is 698MiB compressed, 7.25GiB == 7.78GB uncompressed).
+* For the **full** image (which most users will want), a [microSD](https://en.wikipedia.org/wiki/Secure_Digital) card of _at least_ 16GB capacity (as this image is 1,763MiB compressed, 12.25GiB == 13.15GB uncompressed, so it should fit on any card marked as >= 16GB).
+For the **'lite'** image, a card marked as >= 8GB should suffice (as this image is 705MiB compressed, 7.25GiB == 7.78GB uncompressed).
 If you intend to build many additional large packages (or kernels) on your RPi, a card of >16GB is recommended (the root partition will [automatically be expanded](#morespace) to fill the available space on your microSD card, on first boot).
 Depending on the slots available on your PC, you may also need an adaptor to allow the microSD card to be plugged in (to write the image to it initially).
 [Class A1 cards](https://www.raspberrypi.org/forums/viewtopic.php?p=1517864#p1517864) are particularly recommended, but not required.
    > I have found most SanDisk cards work fine; if you are having trouble, a good sanity check is to try writing the [standard Raspbian 32-bit image](https://www.raspberrypi.org/downloads/raspbian/) to your card, to verify that your Pi4 (or Pi3) will boot with it, before proceeding.

 * A Raspberry Pi 4 Model B, or Pi 3 Model B or B+ (obviously!).
 For simplicity, I am going to assume that you will be logging into the image (at least initially) via an (HDMI) screen and (USB) keyboard connected directly to your Pi, rather than e.g. via `ssh` (although, for completeness, it *is* possible to `ssh` in via the Ethernet interface (which has a DHCP client running), if you can determine the allocated IP address, for example from your router, or via [`nmap`](https://security.stackexchange.com/a/36200)).
 A [decent power supply](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=138636) is recommended.

 * A PC to decompress the image and write it to the microSD card.
-This is most easily done on a Linux machine of some sort, but it is straightforward on a Windows or Mac box too (for example, by using [Etcher](https://etcher.io), which is a nice, all-in-one cross-platform graphical tool for exactly this purpose; it's free and open-source).
+This is most easily done on a Linux machine of some sort, but it is straightforward on a Windows or Mac box too (for example, by using [Etcher](https://etcher.io), which is a nice, all-in-one cross-platform graphical tool for exactly this purpose - it's free and open-source; or, bzt's [usbimager](https://gitlab.com/bztsrc/usbimager), a very lightweight cross-platform open source image writer).
 In the instructions below I'm going to assume you're using Linux.
    > It is possible to use your Raspberry Pi for this task too, if you have an external card reader attached, or if you have your root on e.g. USB (and take care to unmount your existing /boot directory before removing the original microSD card), or are booted directly from USB.
 Most users will find it simplest to write the image on a PC, however.

 ## Downloading and Writing the Image

 Choose either the full (recommended for most users) or 'lite' (command-line only) variant, then follow the appropriate instructions below ([full](#regularimage) or [lite](#liteimage)).

-> If you are using a Windows or Mac box, or prefer to use a GUI tool in Linux, I recommend you download your preferred image via your web browser using the [links](#downloadlinks) above, and then check out the free, open-source, cross-platform tool [Etcher](https://etcher.io) to write it to microSD card.
+> If you are using a Windows or Mac box, or prefer to use a GUI tool in Linux, I recommend you download your preferred image via your web browser using the [links](#downloadlinks) above, and then check out either of the the free, open-source, cross-platform tools [Etcher](https://etcher.io) or [usbimager](https://gitlab.com/bztsrc/usbimager) to write it to microSD card.
 Then, once you've done that, continue reading at ["Booting!"](#booting) below.

 > Alternatively, for those who prefer the Raspberry Pi [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md) installer GUI, both images are now available for installation using [PINN](https://github.com/procount/pinn) (called `gentoo64` and `gentoo64lite` there).
 PINN is a fork of NOOBS and includes a number of additional advanced features.
 Please see [this post](https://forums.gentoo.org/viewtopic-p-8122236.html#8122236) for further details. *Many thanks to [procount](https://github.com/procount) for his work on this.*